• Skip to primary navigation

 Best places to see sloths in Costa Rica

-The best places in Costa Rica to see sloths are Manuel Antonio, Puerto Viejo, Tortuguero, Dominical, Uvita, La Fortuna and the Osa Peninsula.
-They are quite abundant in the humid rainforest areas since the forests are green all year long so they always have food.
+The best places in Costa Rica to see sloths are Manuel Antonio, Puerto Viejo, Tortuguero, Dominical, Uvita, La Fortuna, Bijagua and the Osa Peninsula.
+They are quite abundant in the humid rainforest areas since they always have food.

-Because of this, they are not common in Guanacaste as that has dry tropical forest.
-If you are in Guanacaste/Puntarenas/Nicoya Peninsula (Tamarindo/Coco/Samara/Montezuma/Santa Teresa) and want to see a sloth, you will need to travel to the rainforest or visit an animal sanctuary.
+Because of this, they are not common in Guanacaste because this is dry tropical forest.
+If you are in Guanacaste on the beaches or in the Nicoya Peninsula (Tamarindo/Coco/Samara/Montezuma/Mal Pais/Santa Teresa) and want to see a sloth, you will need to travel to the rainforest like Bijagua or La Fortuna or visit an animal sanctuary.

 Read more in-depth information about sloths in Costa Rica.